tnhtnh/example-aws-landing-zone-accelerator-pipeline/README.md

-# AWS Landing Zone Accelerator (LZA) Configuration
+# AWS Landing Zone Accelerator (LZA) Configuration Manager

 This repository manages the configuration files for deploying an AWS environment using the [Landing Zone Accelerator on AWS (LZA)](https://aws.amazon.com/solutions/implementations/landing-zone-accelerator-on-aws/).
 It utilizes a GitHub Actions workflow for validation and automated deployment.